 Article Note: This article “11 Key Roles and Responsibilities to Build a Successful Game Development Team!” was first published on September 8, 2021.
 We last updated this article with fresh information on February 3, 2023.

 If you have fantasized to be part of a game development company, then the time is ripe.
 Gaming has developed and grown from its simple roots and turned into a profitable business or profession today.
 Game development as a profitable business is not as simple as it sounds.
-To animate characters, keep the user engaged in the game, creating levels of difficulties, and marketing the video game is a different challenge in itself.
+To animate characters, keeping the user engaged in the game, creating levels of difficulty, and marketing the video game is a different challenge in itself.
 Developing a video game involves so many different skills.

 There is a team of different professionals involved in developing a video game.
 The roles and responsibilities of each person are different from the others.
 You can recruit key persons like project managers, writers, artists, designers, or even developers for your game development team.
 But you have to be quite selective on this part.